William Lever, 1st Viscount Leverhulme

-An aspiring patron of the arts, Lever began collecting artworks in 1893 when he bought a painting by Edmund Leighton.
+A patron of the arts, Lever began collecting artworks in 1893 when he bought a painting by Edmund Leighton.
 Lever's rival in the soap industry, A & F Pears, had taken the lead in using art for marketing by buying paintings such as Bubbles by John Everett Millais to promote its products.
 Lever's response was to acquire similarly illustrative works, and he later bought The New Frock by William Powell Frith to promote the Sunlight soap brand.
 In 1922 he founded the Lady Lever Art Gallery at Port Sunlight in Cheshire which he dedicated to his late wife Elizabeth.

 Biography

 William Lever was born on 19 September 1851 at 16 Wood Street, Bolton, Lancashire, England.
 He was the eldest son and the seventh child born to James Lever (1809–1897), a grocer, and Eliza Hesketh, daughter of a cotton mill manager.
 From age six to age nine William attended a small private school run by the Misses Aspinwall in a house on Wood Street, not far from the Lever family home.
 At the age of nine he was sent to another of Bolton's private schools before finishing his formal education at Bolton Church Institute from 1864 to 1867.
 Not a particularly bright scholar, he was nevertheless keen to acquire academic learning.
 His mother wanted him to enter the learned professions, ostensibly medicine, and William himself was very interested in becoming an architect.
 His father, however, had other, somewhat less erudite plans for his eldest son and thus, not long after his fifteenth birthday, he started work in the family grocery business.
 By then, the Lever family had moved from Wood Street to a larger house adjacent to the grocery business.
 In the celebrated Victorian manner, the boss's son was, initially at least, shown no preferential treatment, being required to sweep the floor and tidy up before the staff arrived.
 Other tasks included various practical assignments more to do with the fundamentals of the wholesale grocery trade, almost certainly designed to prepare the youth for management in later years.
 His remuneration was "a shilling a week all found" which meant that his board and lodgings were provided, making the financial aspect of the contract more-or-less pocket money.